 Where is the Traveling Chapel Now?

-The Chapel is currently at the Park United Methodist Church in Coudersport, PA through the month of May 2022.
+The Chapel is currently at the Park United Methodist Church in Coudersport, PA for the month of October.

 Previously Hosted At These Locations: